lpsinger/userguide/tutorial/skymaps.rst

 Most Probable Sky Location
 --------------------------

 Let's find the highest probability pixel.
-What is the probability inside it?

     >>> ipix_max = np.argmax(hpx)

+What is the probability density per square degree at that position?

-    >>> hpx[ipix_max]
+    >>> hpx[ipix_max] / hp.nside2pixarea(nside, degrees=True)
-    6.413682624069577e-05
+    0.0782516470191411

 Where is the highest probability pixel on the sky?
 Use :func:`hp.pix2ang
 <healpy.pixelfunc.pix2ang>`.